mun1bxD/PortSwigger-Labs/Server Side Tempelate Injection/All_Lab.md

 **Step1:**

-first indentify the tempelate injection for ERB template
+first identify the template injection for ERB template

 When we click on product1 it prints message in url product is out of stock.